 A super-duper, high-tech helicopter is the centrepiece of this fast-paced action yarn which plays out in the skies above Los Angeles.

-Roy Scheider is effective as a maverick cop-pilot and Vietnam veteran (aren’t they always?) who hijacks the chopper to thwart an underhanded operation to subvert civil liberties (led by Malcolm McDowell).
+Roy Scheider is effective as maverick cop-pilot and Vietnam veteran (aren’t they always?)
+Frank Murphy who hijacks the chopper to thwart an underhanded operation to subvert civil liberties led by Murphy’s old nemesis from the Vietnam War, Colonel Cochrane (Malcolm McDowell).

-The second most memorable aspect of this film (next to the Blue Thunder helicopter) is Candy Clark – as Scheider’s girlfriend – in a mini skirt, black tights and boots.
+The second most memorable aspect of this film (next to the Blue Thunder helicopter) is Candy Clark – as Scheider’s girlfriend, Kate – in a mini skirt, black tights and boots.

 An inferior TV series followed.